Mark Alt: Philadelphia Flyers

-In preparation for the 2017–18 season, Alt was among the last cuts at the Flyers training camp and was familiarly assigned to Lehigh Valley.
-As the Phantoms best defenseman to start the year, Alt returned to the NHL for the first time in three seasons, as he was again used on an emergency basis in a 4-3 overtime defeat to the Arizona Coyotes on October 31, 2017.
+In preparation for the 2017–18 season, Alt was among the last cuts at the Flyers training camp and was assigned to Lehigh Valley.
+As the Phantoms' best defenseman to start the year, Alt returned to the NHL for the first time in three seasons, as he was again used on an emergency basis in a 4-3 overtime defeat to the Arizona Coyotes on October 31, 2017.
 He was later officially recalled and featured in 7 more games before he was returned to the Phantoms on December 30, 2017.
 Alt posted 10 points in 23 games in the AHL before receiving his third recall to Flyers on January 22, 2018.

 Colorado Avalanche

-As the Flyers reserve depth blueline, Alt was a frequent healthy scratch and failed to feature in a game in over a month before he was placed on waivers in order to return to the AHL.
+As the Flyers' reserve depth defenseman, Alt was a frequent healthy scratch and failed to feature in a game in over a month before he was placed on waivers in order to return to the AHL.
 On February 26, 2018, Alt was claimed off waivers by the Colorado Avalanche.
-With the Avalanche vying for a playoff position, he assumed the same role with the club and remained in the press box until making his belated debut with Colorado in a 2-1 shootout victory over the Vegas Golden Knights on March 24, 2018.
-He featured in 7 scoreless games with the Avalanche to end the regular season and remained a healthy scratch in their first-round defeat to the Nashville Predators in the playoffs.
+With the Avalanche vying for a playoff position, he assumed the same role with his new club and remained in the press box until making his belated debut with Colorado in a 2-1 shootout victory over the Vegas Golden Knights on March 24, 2018.
+He played in 7 more games with the Avalanche to end the regular season and remained a healthy scratch in their first-round defeat to the Nashville Predators in the playoffs.

 On May 11, 2018, Alt gave up his impending free agent status in signing a two-year, two-way extension with the Avalanche.
-After attending his first training camp with the Avalanche, Alt was among the last cuts prior to the 2018–19 season.
-He was reassigned to new AHL affiliate, the Colorado Eagles, and was selected as team captain on October 4, 2018.
+After attending his first training camp with Colorado, Alt was among the last cuts prior to the 2018–19 season.
+He was reassigned to the Colorado Eagles of the AHL and was selected as team captain on October 4, 2018.